-The 12th century Wu-Men still knew that this message "insults noble people" of his time, the Confucian elite.
+The 12th century Wu-Men still knew the Chan Buddhism may "insults noble people" of his time, the Confucian elite.

-The next story about the second transmission of the lineage, despite its Indian setting, has again close links to the Chinese concept of Zen.
+The next story about the second transmission of the lineage, despite its Indian setting, has again close links to the Chinese concept of Chan Buddhism.

 Ananda asked Kashyapa in all earnestness, "The World-Honoured One once transmitted the brocade robe to you.
 What else did he transmit to you? "